 In addition to our work with natural gas or propane piping installations, our plumbers also offer installation of new natural gas or propane appliances.

 If you are installing new gas lines in your home, you are likely adding a few new appliances as well.
-It is efficient to have your plumber install the new gas appliance during the gas pipe installation.
+It is recommended to have a plumber for professional gas line installation when installing the new gas appliance.

-Talk with your plumber beforehand and explain what appliances you would like to install.
+Talk with your plumber beforehand and explain what appliances and gas line services you would like to install.
+This way you won’t encounter problems.

-Some appliances can have specific gas line requirements, so it is helpful to tell your plumber what you are looking for from your natural gas lines upfront.
+Some appliances can have specific gas line requirements.
+It is helpful to tell your plumber what you are looking for from your natural gas lines upfront.
+This will help operate appliances properly.
+They will need to know if it will be a complicated installation.
+Will you need a line installation and replacement?

 What are the Advantages of a New Gas Line Installation?